bourumir-wyngs/rs-opw-kinematics/README.md

 Starting from version 1.6.0, rs-opw-kinematics has evolved beyond being just a set of "useful building blocks."
 It now enables the creation of a complete robot setup, which includes mounting the robot on a base, equipping it with a tool, and integrating collision checking.
-Here’s how to create such a robot:
+See example _complete_visible_robot_.

 # Configuring the solver for your robot